 One key aspect of transit advertising is its unmissable nature.
 While it’s possible to change the TV channel or scroll past an ad online, you can’t ignore a massive advertisement on the side of a bus or in a train station, can you?
-Transit advertising is in your face, and it’s hard to overlook.
+Transit advertising is a unique opportunity that’s in your face, and it’s hard to overlook.
 This unavoidable exposure can create a lasting impression on potential customers and foster brand recognition.

 Moreover, the beauty of transit advertising is its ability to engage consumers during those otherwise “wasted” moments of their day.
 Those moments when they’re waiting for the bus, sitting on a train, or walking to the subway, can be transformed into opportunities for brands to communicate their message.

 Transit ads are on duty 24/7, relentlessly reaching new potential customers.
 They don’t turn off, and they don’t take holidays.
 They’re constantly out there, showcasing your brand to the world, day in and day out.

 It can take many forms, including wrap ads covering an entire bus or train, interior cards inside public transportation vehicles, station posters, and even digital screens in high-traffic areas.
 This means you’ve got a variety of options to choose from to suit your particular brand and message.